-If you do not check the box, the import will retain leading spaces and tabs, which may have been included for formatting purposes, such as indentation.
+Clear the box if you want to retain leading spaces and tabs, which may have been included for formatting purposes, such as indentation.

 Note: Upon import, every tab character at the beginning of a line or embedded in the text is converted to one space.
 This is true regardless of whether you check or clear this box.